Alan7A/fedora-hyprland-dotfiles/README.md

 ```

 ## To do

 - [ ] Confugure and customize wlogout, remove rofi power menu
 - [ ] Configure hyprpicker shortcut and button in waybar
+- [ ] Create a script to install all packages and copy files